 The objectives of the meetings are: to further the digitization of consular services, share best practices, renew attention to relations with users (customer care), and deepen specific topics by geographical area.

 The Italians living abroad, registered in the consular files of the Farnesina network, are now over six million: a population that is larger than that of the Regions of Lazio and Campania.
 Offering a variety of services to such a large number of users having different generational needs is a constant challenge for the Foreign Ministry.

 For this reason, each of the consular meetings has a specific thematic focus.

-The next appointment will be in Montreal on 3 and 4 October, where the meeting will be attended by the Consuls of North America and Australia.
-On that occasion, the meeting will focus on the integrated promotion of Italy abroad on the basis of the program "Vivere all'italiana" (Living according to the Italian lifestyle) and "Turismo delle Radici" (Visiting the places we came from), a strategic tourist segment which is of interest for the over sixty million people of Italian descent throughout the world who will be offered the opportunity of rediscovering their places of origin.
+The subsequent meeting was held in Montreal on October 3 and 4, 2019 and was attended by the Consuls of North America and Australia.
+On that occasion, the meeting focused on the integrated promotion of Italy abroad, on the basis of the program "Vivere all'italiana" (Living according to the Italian lifestyle) and "Turismo delle Radici" (Visiting the places we came from), a strategic tourist segment which is of interest for the over sixty million people of Italian descent throughout the world who are offered the opportunity of rediscovering their places of origin.

-The meeting of the 33 Consuls in Latin American will take place in Asunción on 27 and 28 November at the attendance of Undersecretary Ricardo Antonio Merlo.
+The meeting of the 33 Consuls in Latin American took place in Asunción on November 27 and 28, 2019, at the attendance of Undersecretary Ricardo Antonio Merlo.
 This area of the world hosts the largest Italian communities outside of Europe.
-In the same days, the “Oceano-Universo” opera will make its debut at the Grand Theatre of the Central Bank of Paraguay.
-The opera stages the epic of Italian migrations to the New World, in the pursuit of personal and professional redemption.
+In the same days, the “Oceano-Universo” opera made its debut at the Grand Theatre of the Central Bank of Paraguay.
+The opera staged the epic of Italian migrations to the New World, in the pursuit of personal and professional redemption.